standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 were upstairs.
 And I should like to know when you will do something, Harry.
 Just suppose that I spent my life without ever doing anything.
-There {80}would be a very different life for you, to going every day to Mr. Herrick’s, and having money spent on you without any trouble for yourself.
+There would be a very different life for you, to going every day to Mr. Herrick’s, and having money spent on you without any trouble for yourself.
 You would soon get to know the difference, very